Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Simulation Study

-We repeat the joint rank and lag selection experiment when the true lag is two.
-The rank configurations (fully reduced, partially reduced, and no reduction) match the previous experiment, with the only change being that the data generating process now has lag order $p=2$.
-Table \ref{tab:sim34_lag2} reports the average rank selected, standard deviation of the rank, and the frequency of correct selection.
-The main findings are, overall, qualitatively similar to the $p=1$ experiment, namely, BIC again outperforms AIC in jointly recovering both rank and lag, while AIC continues to overselect the reduced rank dimensions.
-However, unlike the $p=1$ case, both AIC and BIC now select the lag $100$\% of the time.
+The joint rank and lag selection experiment is repeated with true lag $p=2$; all other settings are unchanged.
+Table \ref{tab:sim34_lag2} reports the frequency of correct selection and the MAD.
+The main findings are, overall, qualitatively similar to the $p=1$ experiment, namely, BIC and EBIC again outperform AIC in jointly recovering both rank and lag, while AIC continues to overselect the reduced rank dimensions.
+However, unlike the $p=1$ case, AIC, BIC and EBIC now select the correct lag $100$\% of the time.

-For example, when the true ranks are $(1,1)$, AIC correctly identifies the ranks in approximately $75$\% and $81$\% of cases and recovers the true lag ($p=2$) $100$\% of the time.
-By contrast, BIC correctly recovers the ranks about $87$\% and $100$\% of the time and selects the correct lag in $100$\% of replications.
-In the partially reduced case, AIC continues to struggle with the reduced rank dimension (about $70$\% in the worst case) while always selecting the full rank dimension ($100$\%) and the lag ($100$\%).
-BIC, however, selects the reduced rank dimension and lag correctly at higher rates (approximately $78$\% in the worst case).
-For the full rank case, both AIC and BIC select the full rank dimensions and the lag order at near $100$\% of the times.
+For example, when the true ranks are $(1,1)$, AIC correctly identifies the ranks in approximately $75$\% and $80$\% of cases and recovers the true lag ($p=2$) $100$\% of the time.
+By contrast, BIC and EBIC correctly recover the ranks about $90$\% and $97$\% of the time and select the correct lag in $100$\% of replications.
+In the partially reduced case, AIC continues to struggle with the reduced rank dimension (about $57$\% in the worst case) while always selecting the full rank dimension ($100$\%) and the lag ($100$\%).
+BIC and EBIC, however, select the reduced rank dimension and lag correctly at higher rates (approximately $66$\% for BIC and $69$\% for EBIC in the worst case).
+For the full rank case, both AIC and BIC select the full rank dimensions and the lag order at near $100$\% of the time.

 \begin{landscape} \end{landscape}

 \begin{landscape} \end{landscape}

 \begin{landscape} \end{landscape}